Carla Mazzuca Poggiolini: Politics

 Mazzuca began her political career in the Italian Chamber of Deputies during Legislature XII of Italy, during her tenure there she would join the Segni Pact alongside her husband Danilo Poggiolini.
 While serving there she would make a name for herself as president of the commission inquiring into ACNA di Cengio.
 Before finishing her term, she would switch parties to the Democrats.
 She would also serve on the Commission of Culture, Science, and Education during her first term in office.

 Carla's party would then lead her to run alongside Italian Renewal (IR) for the Italian Senate during Legislature XIII of Italy, she would leave IR within a month of being elected and return to the Democrats.
 While serving in the Senate she would switch parties again, this time joining The Olive Tree.
-During her term in the Senate she served on the Parliamentary Commission for infants.
+During her term in the Senate she served on the Parliamentary Commission for infancy.

 Carla would finish her political career serving again as a member of the Chamber of Deputies in Legislature XIV of Italy.
 In her final term she would again change parties, finishing her term with the European Republicans Movement.
 During her final term in Parliament, she would serve on the commissions for social affairs; infants; culture, science, and education; environment, territory, and public works; and European Union policies.